IntellisenseQA/ProjectSpecflowBDD-master/README.md

 # Hooks
 ProjectBDDRegsitrationProcess -> Environment -> GeneralHooks -> Configs-> GeneralHooks ->
-used for event bindings during the tests executions and also tags specfiied at test scenario level can be used in build or release pipeiline for running tests specific to smoke/functional/regression test run
+used for event bindings during the tests executions Also tags specified at test scenario level can be intergated to build or release pipeiline through tools like AzureDevops/AWS/Jenkins for running tests specific to smoke/functional/regression test run
 Ex:
 "Beforescenario()"
 - Runs once before the test run